poseidon/matchbox/README.md

 #### docker0

-If you're running `bootcfg` on Docker an easy way to try PXE/iPXE booting is by running the included `ipxe` container on the same Docker bridge.
+Try running a PXE/iPXE server alongside `bootcfg` on the docker0 bridge.
+Use the included `ipxe` container to run an example PXE/iPXE server on that bridge.

-The `ipxe` Docker image runs DHCP and sends options to point PXE/iPXE clients to the boot config service (hardcoded to http://172.17.0.2:8080).
-For PXE clients, iPXE firmware is chainloaded.
+The `ipxe` Docker image uses dnsmasq DHCP to point PXE/iPXE clients to the boot config service (hardcoded to http://172.17.0.2:8080).
+It also runs a TFTP server to serve the iPXE firmware to older PXE clients via chainloading.

     cd dockerfiles/ipxe
     ./docker-build
     ./docker-run

-Create a PXE boot client VM or attach a bare metal PXE boot client to the `docker0` virtual bridge.
-See [clients](#Clients).
+Now create local PXE boot [clients](#clients) as libvirt VMs or by attaching bare metal machines to the docker0 bridge.

 ### PXE